-OPINION OF FINANCIAL ADVISER.
-Independent engaged The Carson Medlin Company on May 5, 2000 to render its opinion as to the fairness, from a financial point of view, of the exchange ratio pursuant to the terms of the merger to the unaffiliated shareholders of Independent.
+Opinion of Financial Adviser.
+Independent engaged The Carson Medlin

+Company on May 5, 2000 to render its opinion as to the fairness, from a financial point of view, of the exchange ratio to the Independent shareholders who are not directors or employees of Independent.
 Independent selected Carson Medlin to render the opinion on the basis of Carson Medlin's experience and expertise in representing community banks in acquisition transactions.
-Carson Medlin is an investment banking firm which specializes in the securities of financial institutions located in the southeastern and western United States.
+Carson Medlin is an investment banking firm that specializes in the securities of financial institutions located in the southeastern and western United States.
 As part of its investment banking activities, Carson Medlin is regularly engaged in the valuation of financial institutions and transactions relating to their securities.

 Representatives of Carson Medlin participated in telephone meetings with representatives of Independent's board of directors on May 4, 2000, during which the circumstances and terms of the merger were described to Carson Medlin.
 As a result of those discussions, on May 5, 2000, Carson Medlin rendered its oral opinion to the effect that the exchange ratio provided for in the merger agreement is fair, from a financial point of view, to the unaffiliated shareholders of Independent.
-Carson Medlin subsequently confirmed its opinion in writing as of May 19, 2000.
+Carson Medlin subsequently confirmed its opinion in writing on May 19, 2000.

-The full text of Carson Medlin's written opinion, dated May 19, 2000, is attached as Appendix C to this document.
+The full text of Carson Medlin's written opinion is attached as Appendix C to this document.
 You should read the opinion in its entirety for a full discussion of the procedures followed, assumptions made, matters considered, and qualifications and limitations on the review undertaken by Carson Medlin in connection with the opinion.
 Carson Medlin's opinion is addressed to Independent's board of directors.
 This summary of the opinion of Carson Medlin is qualified in its entirety by reference to the full text of the opinion.
 Carson Medlin's opinions expressed to Independent's board of directors in connection with the merger do not constitute a recommendation to any Independent shareholder regarding how the shareholder should vote at the special meeting.